 In Advance Advice

-- You can par-cook the carrots and set them aside to drain for up to several hours before sliding them in the oven.
-These little lovelies are also quite nice when served warm, as opposed to hot from the oven, so if they need to linger on the counter a few minutes before going from baking sheet to serving dish, all is not lost.
+- You can boil the carrots and set them aside to drain for up to several hours before sliding them in the oven.
+These roasted carrots are also quite nice when served warm, as opposed to hot from the oven, so if they need to linger on the counter a few minutes while the rest of dinner comes together before going from baking sheet to serving dish, all is not lost.
+In fact, nothing is lost.